luckyphill/EdgeBased/README.md

 How to use the edge-based approach MATLAB software tool
 ********************************************************

-This is to accompany the paper "A rigid body approach to modelling cell cell interactions in 2D" by Brown et al.
+This is to accompany the paper "A rigid body approach to modelling interactions in multicellular tissues" by Brown et al.

 If you have downloaded this from GitHub, then you should find a directory called "EdgeBased/".
 This will be the main working directory.
 All of the components needed to run the simulations presented in Brown et al. can be found in the subdirectory "src/", and the files that were used to produce the analysis shown in the paper can be found in "analysis/".
 After successfully running simulations, the additional subdirectory "SimulationOutput/" will be found, and if the Visualiser has been used to output images, these will be found in "Images/".
+If an analysis has been run, then any images will also be found in "Images/", and if so chosen the formatted data can be found int "AnalysisOutput/".

 ********************************************************
 Preparation